 First of all, I’d like to wish you a very Merry Christmas and a happy new year.
-We have had a busy year at Bet Angel and expect a busier one next year.
+We have had a busy year at Bet Angel and expect another one next year.

 It’s almost time to relax, but typically this can start and end sooner than you expect on racing markets.

-The first point to make in this post is that the holiday period now is the time to catch up with friends and family, to eat drink and be merry.
+The first point to make in this post is that the holiday period is the time to catch up with friends and family.
+To eat drink and be merry.
 Sometimes betting and trading can take a back seat and I hope you use the time over this period wisely.
 If you are not a professional then enjoy your time off.

 My mainstay is horse racing markets, so the rest of this blog post really focuses on what I see around this period.

-It’s a nice build-up to Christmas and I tend to use it to visit people and do all those other things.
-It’s an opportunity to get everything sorted ahead of Christmas.
-Then I can breathe and relax and enjoy Christmas.
+It’s a nice build-up to Christmas and it’s an opportunity to get everything sorted ahead of Christmas.
+Then I can relax and enjoy Christmas.